sUNC-Utilities/docs.sunc.su/docs/Debug/getproto.md

     This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), since C closures do not contain function prototypes.

+!!! info "Inactive protos"

+    Protos retrieved without the `activated` should not be callable; this leads to vulnerabilities.
+    The usage of inactive protos is to retrieve information off of them.

 `#!luau debug.getproto` returns a specific function prototype from a Luau function by index.
 Optionally, it can search for **active functions** of the proto, if the `#!luau activated` parameter is set to `true`.

 These are internal function definitions (e.g. nested functions) that exist as part of the compiled bytecode, even if they aren't assigned or called.